 - Identify known or foreseeable hazards and hazardous situation (ISO 14971-foreseeable misuse)

 - Prepare usability validation plan,

 - Design and implement user interface,

 All aspects of medical device usability should be documented in a usability engineering file.
 It should have the following aspects:

 - Part of product design file or risk management file

 - Should contain references and pointers to all required documents

 - Should enable efficient auditing of the design and development process

-The latest EU harmonized standard for Medical Device Usability is EN 62366:2008, Medical Devices: Application of Usability Engineering to Medical Devices.
+The latest EU harmonized standard for medical device usability is EN 62366:2008, Medical Devices: Application of Usability Engineering Medical Devices.
 This is a process-based standard for usability analysis, design, verification, and validation through the medical device development cycle as it relates to their safety.